burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 29. **Order of linked files in some compilers can have a bigger effect than O2 or O3**.
 The order of linked files affects the placement of the generated code in the final binary file.
 Performance varies due to changes in cache alignment and page alignment.
 LLVM/CLANG has several compile options to handle code alignment: `-align-all-functions`, `-align-all-blocks`, `-align-all-nofallthru-blocks` (See this [blog post](https://easyperf.net/blog/2018/01/25/Code_alignment_options_in_llvm)).

-30. **Try to precompute tables of values in compile-time or during runtime.** These methods has both their pros. and cons.
+30. **Try to precompute tables of values in compile-time or during runtime.** These methods have both their pros. and cons.
 If you compute values at compile time you will need to put this information finally into the `data` segment of the binary image.
 Increasing the size of the `data` segment will increase the loading time.

-    In another hand, if the store has not yet computed values globally, because all uninitialized or initialized global variables by zero are stored in the `bss` segment - they do not require to be stored in the binary image.
+    On the other hand, if the store has not yet computed values globally, because all uninitialized or initialized global variables by zero are stored in the `bss` segment - they do not require to be stored in the binary image.
 In this case, binary image file loading time is decreasing, but you need to fill values by yourself in runtime.

 33. **If you are using spinlock be aware of yielding time for OS.** The cost of creating a thread in Linux/Posix is more than $10 000$ cycles.
-In Windows, the actual time for thread execution is about 30 milliseconds and call system API cost about $1000$ cycles.
+In Windows, the actual time for thread execution is about 30 milliseconds and call system API costs about $1000$ cycles.
 So in Windows and Linux if performance is the goal you at least some amount of time in spinlock (at least $3000$-$4000$ times) and after this yield time for OS during spinning.
 Sometimes this kind of synchronization mutes is denoted as *Competitive Mutex*.
 If the mutex is released during spinning in terms of compute spinning is optimal, if the mutex is released after yielding this algorithm 2 is optimal.
 There exists a randomized algorithm that can achieve a $1.58$ competitive ratio.

 33. **Force uses sequential consistency with memory fences.** For restoring sequential consistency in the multithread program you have to use a memory fence.
 Memory fences can be issued explicitly or implicitly by locking, exchanging, and some other syncretization commands.
 The typical cost of a memory fence is comparable to L2-cache access.

-34. **Consider the Latency of memory accesses from different levels.** Take into assumption multicore cache hierarchy and different times for memory access.
+34. **Consider the latency of memory accesses from different levels.** Take into assumption multicore cache hierarchy and different times for memory access.
 The relative latency for access for CPU Caches is the following: *L1 - 2ns, L2 - 4ns, LLC/L3 - 6ns, DRAM Memory 50 ns*.

 36. **Use Cache-Efficient and Cache-Oblivious Algorithms.** One way to solve issues with caching use or create cache-efficient or cache-aware algorithms (Example: k-way merge sort).
 The harder alternative is to use or create cache-oblivious algorithms: